ICAADE 2019 - Shifting the Boundaries

-The second International Conference on Amphibious Architecture, Design and Engineering will be held at the University of Waterloo in Ontario, Canada from June 25 to 28, 2017.
+The third International Conference on Amphibious Architecture, Design and Engineering will be held at the Faculty of Architecture, Warsaw University of Technology in Warsaw, Poland from October 13 to 16, 2019.

-Amphibious architecture refers to an alternative flood mitigation strategy that allows an otherwise-ordinary structure to float on the surface of rising floodwater rather than succumb to inundation.
-An amphibious foundation retains a home's connection to the ground by resting firmly on the earth under usual circumstances, yet it allows a house to float as high as necessary when flooding occurs.
-It is a flood mitigation strategy that works in synchrony with a floodprone region's natural cycles of flooding, rather than attempting to obstruct them.
+Amphibious architecture refers to an alternative flood mitigation strategy that allows an otherwise ordinary structure to float on the surface of rising floodwater rather than succumb to inundation.
+An amphibious foundation retains the building’s connection to the ground by resting firmly on the earth under usual circumstances, yet it allows the building to float as high as necessary when flooding occurs.
+It is a flood mitigation strategy that works in synchrony with a flood prone region's natural cycles of flooding, rather than attempting to obstruct them.

-Amphibious construction may also refer to one of several "hybrid" conditions.
+Amphibious construction may also refer to one of several hybrid conditions.
 One such is where the weight of a structure is partially supported by both land and water simultaneously.
-Another situation is where a mechanical system such as jacks or hydraulic pumps are used to elevate the structure temporarily.
-A third condition is a "wetproofing" strategy, whereby residents occupy the first floor during dry seasons and move to an upper floor during periods of flooding.
+Another situation is where a mechanical system as jacks or hydraulic pumps are used to elevate the structure temporarily.
+"Wetproofing" is another hybrid strategy, whereby residents occupy the first floor during dry seasons and move to an upper floor during periods of flooding.

 Amphibious design also includes the concepts of land use planning, site selection, community resilience issues such as the place of amphibious buildings in multiple-lines-of-defense systems, and policy considerations.
-Amphibious engineering addresses issues such as infrastructure, mechanical systems and utilities, system components and selection criteria, and codification and certification concerns.
+Amphibious engineering addresses infrastructure, mechanical systems and utilities issues, system components and selection criteria, and codification and certification concerns.